philnewm/blog-articles/molecule_ci_in_gh_actions/Molecule CI in GitHub Actions.md

 ln: true
 ```

-The result should look something like this
+The result should look something like this.

 ```bash
 ls -go /molecule/ubuntu2204